USS Spiegel Grove: Career

-Spiegel Grove was laid down on 7 September 1954, by the Ingalls Shipbuilding Corp., Pascagoula, Miss., launched on 10 November 1955; sponsored by Mrs. Webb C. Hayes, and commissioned on 8 June 1956.
+Spiegel Grove was laid down on 7 September 1954, by the Ingalls Shipbuilding Corp., Pascagoula, Mississippi, launched on 10 November 1955.
+She was sponsored by Mrs. Webb C. Hayes and commissioned on 8 June 1956.

 Spiegel Grove sailed for Hampton Roads and arrived at Norfolk, Virginia, on 7 July 1956.
 She headed for the Guantanamo Bay area on her shakedown cruise on 26 July 1956 and returned on 15 September.
-The ship was in the yard during October 1956; then in November she participated in amphibious exercises off Onslow Beach, North Carolina.
+The ship was in the yard during October 1956, participating in amphibious exercises the following month off Onslow Beach, North Carolina.

-On 9 January 1957, Spiegel Grove, with other ships of Transport Amphibious Squadron 4 (TransPhibRon 4), sailed from Morehead City, North Carolina, with elements of the 6th Marines embarked, for a tour with the 6th Fleet in the Mediterranean.
+On 9 January 1957, Spiegel Grove, with other ships of Transport Amphibious Squadron 4 (TransPhibRon 4), sailed from Morehead City, North Carolina, with elements of the 6th Marines for a tour with the 6th Fleet in the Mediterranean.
 She returned to Norfolk on 3 June and operated along the east coast for the remainder of the year.
 In November, she transported 364 Army troops to Labrador.
-In January 1958, the LSD was deployed with her squadron to the 6th Fleet on an extended tour which did not end until 6 October.
+In January 1958, the LSD (dock landing ship) was deployed with her squadron to the 6th Fleet on an extended tour which did not end until 6 October.
 On 22 October, Spiegel Grove was assigned to PhibRon 10, the new Fast Squadron.
 The years 1959 and 1960 saw the LSD participating in numerous operations along the east coast and in the Caribbean.

-Spiegel Grove stood out of Norfolk in April 1961 with Task Force 88 (TF 88) for "Solant Amity II", a good-will tour to the African coast.
-The force carried tons of medical supplies, food and disaster supplies, toys, books, and seed.
+Spiegel Grove stood out of Norfolk in April 1961 with Task Force 88 (TF 88) for "Solant Amity II," a good will tour to the African coast.
+The force carried tons of medical supplies, food, disaster supplies, toys, books, and seed.
 During the four-month cruise, the ships visited Gambia, Durban, the Malagasy Republic, the Seychelles Islands, Zanzibar, Kenya, the Union of South Africa, Togo, and Gabon before returning home on 8 September.
 She then entered Horne Brothers Shipyard, Newport News, Virginia, for an overhaul that was not completed until early January 1962.